-Simple, efficient and safe, Qi charges or powers an array of devices, from smartphones to cordless kitchen appliances.
+Simple, efficient and safe, Qi charges or powers an array of devices.
+This ranges from smartphones to cordless kitchen appliances and so on.
 Qi combines induction and resonance technologies to deliver a superior standard.

-HOW DOES IT WORK?
 Wireless charging is based on the principle of magnetic resonance, or Inductive Power Transfer (IPT).
-This is the process of transferring an electrical current between two objects through the use of coils to induce an electromagnetic field.
+This is the process of transferring electrical current between two objects through the use of coils to induce an electromagnetic field.

-In recent years, the number of phone manufacturers who have offered wireless charging capabilities have steadily grown, and for even those brands which do not have wireless charging functionality, you can acquire a myriad of external charging cases and sleeves which can enable wireless charging of these devices.
+In recent years, the number of phone manufacturers who have offered wireless charging capabilities has steadily grown.
+And as for those brands which do not have wireless charging functionality, you can acquire a myriad of external charging cases which can enable wireless charging of these devices.